The Norwich Society

 Volunteering with the Norwich Society is an excellent way of learning more about Norwich, making a valued contribution to the work of the Society, and making friends.

-Much of The Norwich Society’s work is done through its five outward facing committees, and all members are eligible to join any of these.
+Much of The Norwich Society’s work is done through its four outward facing subsidiary committees, and all members are eligible to join any of these.
 Specialist or industry expertise is helpful, but everyone is welcome and no experience is necessary to take part – just enthusiasm and a willingness to contribute.
-Download our volunteering leaflet here.
-Find out more about the Society's structure and recent projects and successes of each committee here.

 Planning Appraisal Committee